limeRFE and limeSDR-USB

 In the LimeRFE_1v31_QuickStart.pdf the photo of the limeSDR and the limeRFE shows the limeRFE as a naked PCB, with the heatsink down, and with the 10-pin connector on the same side as the 10-pin connector on the limeSDR mini, that is on the up side, which makes perfect sense to me, except having the heatsink resting on a table top does not seem entirely sound either.
 What was the thinking here ?

 The acrylic enclosures are designed with lab use in mind and in such cases USB connectivity is envisaged.
-Whereas the SDR FPGA GPIO control of LimeRFE option was intended more for us in integrated solutions, where both would likely be integrated into a single enclosure supplied by the customer.
+Whereas the SDR FPGA GPIO control of LimeRFE option was intended more for use in solutions where both would be integrated into a single enclosure supplied by the customer.

 Thanks for the reply.
 Since I am new to electronics packaging I wonder if you answer two quick follow-up questions.